Sleepers have proper beds with washbasin. This is a 2-berth sleeper on City Night Line...

 How much extra is a couchette?

 A small supplement is charged for travel in a couchette, in addition to the 2nd class fare or railpass.
 It varies by route, but you can reckon on about €27 (£23) for a bunk in a 6-bunk compartment.
-On certain routes (including those linking Paris, Germany, Austria, Holland, Denmark & Italy) there is now a choice of a berth in a 6-berth or in a less crowded 4-berth compartment.
+On certain routes (including those linking Germany, Austria, Holland, Italy & Prague) there is now a choice of a berth in a 6-berth or in a less crowded 4-berth compartment.
 Travelling in a 4-berth compartment costs only a few pounds more than travelling in a 6-berth compartment (about 37 euros or £32 per berth as opposed to £23), but it is well worth paying the extra few pounds for the additional space and privacy.
 An increasing number of trains now charge inclusive fares covering both travel and couchette or sleeper accommodation, at competitive rates.

 Should you choose a 6-berth or 4-berth compartment?

-On many routes (including Paris-Italy, Paris-Germany and most overnight trains passing through Germany, Austria, Switzerland, the Netherlands) you get a choice of a couchette in a 6-berth compartment or a couchette in a 4-berth compartment.
+On many routes (including Paris-Italy and most overnight trains passing through Germany, Austria, Switzerland, the Netherlands) you get a choice of a couchette in a 6-berth compartment or a couchette in a 4-berth compartment.
 The compartments are identical, but in 4-berth compartments the top two bunks remain folded away and the middle bunks are folded out in their alternative slightly higher position, see the photos below.
 The difference in price can be as little as €10 between travelling in 6-berth couchettes and travelling in a 4-berth, but you get far more room per passenger in 4-berth.
 If there's a long evening/morning component to the journey (for example, Paris-Rome departing 19:25 and arriving 10:18 next morning) the extra space to spread out over the 3-a-side seats is very welcome and well worth the extra few euros.

 Luggage space?
 Security?